ProvisionGenie/ProvisionGenie/Docs/Admin-fact-sheet.md

 - [security](#security)
 - [privacy](#privacy)
 - [governance](#governance) and
-- what it takes to [deploy & maintain](#deploy-and-maintain-provisiongenie) the solution.
+- what it takes to [deploy & maintain](#deploy-and-maintain-provisiongenie) the solution

 ## End User value of ProvisionGenie